 4. Adjust lighting and sound

 Choose an indoor space where lighting and sound can be adjusted.
 Bright and flashing lights cause sensory overload.
-For example, fluorescent lights in a gymnasium are very irritating.
-Especially so for campers with sensory sensitivities.
-Pick as space where there are no flickering lights.
+For example, fluorescent lights in a gymnasium are very irritating, especially for campers with sensory sensitivities.
+Pick a space where there are no flickering lights.

 Turn off all loud noises and equipment.
 For example, many camps take place in schools over the summer.
 Or during school holidays.
 Many of these schools have recess bells that make sounds periodically.
 Turn off loud sounds like this to prevent sensory overload.
 Also, avoid very noisy equipment or toys.

 Another suggestion is to create your own camp sensory-friendly toolbox.
 Include things like sunglasses, noise-canceling earmuffs, and sensory-friendly toys.
 These devices will help prevent sensory overload.

 Sensory-friendly activities are fun for all campers.
 They include both gross-motor and fine-motor play.
 Additionally, these types of activities can promote teamwork and communication.
 Furthermore, these activities help children develop social skills.

 - Water play: think big like a lake and small like a water table, too!

 - Colouring with chalk.
 On pavement.
 On construction paper.
 Even on the outdoor siding (test that a spray of water will wash it off)